-Assistant Land Registrar Tim Smithers summarises Land Registry's practice on cancellation of leases
+Assistant Land Registrar Tim Smithers summarises HM Land Registry's practice on cancellation of leases

 There are many circumstances in which leases may be determined, each requiring different evidence in order to close a leasehold title or cancel register entries relating to leases.
-Land Registry applications therefore require close attention to technical detail.
-Incorrect or incomplete applications create delay and a time cost for both Land Registry and property practitioners.
+HM Land Registry applications, therefore, require close attention to technical detail.
+Incorrect or incomplete applications create delay and a time cost for both HM Land Registry and property practitioners.
 A clear understanding of the technical aspects should reduce the need for requisitions, and thereby benefit both practitioners and their clients.

 Rule 79 of the Land Registration Rules 2003 provides the statutory framework for closure and cancellation.
 This states that “an application to record in the register the determination of a registered estate must be accompanied by evidence to satisfy the registrar that the estate has determined”; and that if the registrar is so satisfied, they “must” close the registered title and cancel any notice in any other registered title relating to that estate.
 Closure of a registered leasehold title will automatically lead to the cancellation of any notice of the lease in any other registered title.